 As the healthcare program for uniformed service members, retirees, and their families, TRICARE supplements military healthcare resources with civilian providers to offer quick access and high-quality services.

 TRICARE deﬁnes a provider as a person, business or organization that provides healthcare.
 Certain provider types are recognized as TRICARE-authorized providers, meaning they are eligible to provide services and submit claims for TRICARE beneficiaries.
 All TRICARE-authorized providers must be certiﬁed under TRICARE regulation and must have that certiﬁed status veriﬁed in the East Region.

 After TRICARE-authorized providers have completed the TRICARE certification process, they can choose to become a non-network participating provider, a non-network non-participating provider or a TRICARE network provider.
+All institutional providers must be participating providers.
 A TRICARE network provider has been certiﬁed for TRICARE and has a contract with Humana Military, following speciﬁc compliance rules deﬁned for network providers.
 Providers can request to join the network once they are certiﬁed.